CryptozombiesHQ/cryptozombie-lessons/3/04-forloops.md

 ### The problem with this approach

 This approach is tempting for its simplicity.
-But let's look at what happens if we later add a function to transfer a zombie from one owner to another.
+But let's look at what happens if we later add a function to transfer a zombie from one owner to another (which we'll definitely want to add in a later lesson!).

-That transfer function would need to: a) push the zombie to the new owner's `ownerToZombies` array, b) remove the zombie from the old owner's `ownerToZombies` array, c) shift every zombie in the older owner's array up one place to fill the hole, and then d) reduce the array length by 1.
+That transfer function would need to: 1) push the zombie to the new owner's `ownerToZombies` array, 2) remove the zombie from the old owner's `ownerToZombies` array, 3) shift every zombie in the older owner's array up one place to fill the hole, and then 4) reduce the array length by 1.

-Step c) would be extremely expensive gas-wise, since we'd have to do a write for every zombie after the one we transfered.
+Step 3) would be extremely expensive gas-wise, since we'd have to do a write for every zombie whose position we shifted.
 If an owner has 20 zombies and trades away the first one, we would have to do 19 writes to maintain the order of the array.

 So every call to this transfer function would be very expensive gas-wise.
-And worse, it would cost a different amount of gas depending on how many zombies the user has in his/her army and the index of the zombe being traded, so the user wouldn't know how much gas to send.
+And worse, it would cost a different amount of gas each time it's called, depending on how many zombies the user has in his/her army and the index of the zombie being traded.
+So the user wouldn't know how much gas to send.

 > Note: Of course, we could just move the last zombie in the array to fill the missing slot and reduce the array length by one.
 But then we would change the ordering of our zombie army every time we made a trade.
-This approach would be much cheaper in cases where we don't care about order.

-But since `view` functions don't cost gas when called externally, we can simply use a for-loop in `getZombiesByOwner` to iterate the entire zombies array and build an array of the zombies that belong to this specific owner.
+Since `view` functions don't cost gas when called externally, we can simply use a for-loop in `getZombiesByOwner` to iterate the entire zombies array and build an array of the zombies that belong to this specific owner.
 Then our `transfer` function will be much cheaper, since we don't need to reorder any arrays in storage.

 ## Using `for` loops